CTCycle/TKBEN-tokenizers-benchmarker/README.md

 **3) Exit and close:** exit the program immediately

 ### 3.1 Resources
-This folder is used to hold tokenizers and datasets, as well as to store the benchmark results.
-Here you can find the following folders:

-**benchmarks:** contains the results of the tokenizers benchmarks that have been run.
-Generate plots are saved in *benchmarks/figures* while benchmark .csv files will be located in *benchmarks/results*.
+This folder organizes data and results across various stages of the project, such as data validation, model training, and evaluation.
+By default, all data is stored within an SQLite database; however, users have the option to export data into separate CSV files if desired.
+To visualize and interact with SQLite database files, we recommend downloading and installing the DB Browser for SQLite, available at: https://sqlitebrowser.org/dl/.

+The directory structure includes the following folders:

-**datasets:** contains the downloaded datasets that are used to test the tokenizers performance.
-While the datasets that are automatically downloaded are saved in *datasets*, the custom dataset are saved in *custom dataset*.
+- **database:** tokenizers benchmark results will be stored centrally within the main database *TOKENEXP_database.db*.
+Graphical evaluation outputs for the performed benchmarks will be saved separately in *database/evaluation*.
+Moreover, this folder contains the downloaded datasets that are used to test the tokenizers performance (open access datasets are saved in *datasets/open* while the custom dataset is saved into *datasets/custom*).
+Last but not least, the downloaded tokenizers are saved in *database/tokenizers* following the same organisation of the datasets folder.

-**tokenizers:** contains the downloaded tokenizers that are used to run the benchmarks on the target dataset.
-While the tokenizers from HuggingFace are automatically saved in *tokenizers*, the custom tokenizers must be located in *custom tokenizers*.
+- **logs:** log files are saved here

+- **templates:** reference template files can be found here

 ## 4. Configurations
 For customization, you can modify the main configuration parameters using *settings/configurations.json*